Security Center

 AI and customer data use

-Customer prompts, transcripts, and outputs are processed only to provide the requested service workflow.
+Customer prompts, transcripts, literature questions, and outputs are processed only to provide the requested service workflow.
 Google documents that customer data sent to Vertex AI is not used to train or fine-tune Google foundation models without customer permission or instruction.

 Subprocessors